yadavshradha/CODSOFT_TASKSNO1/README.md

 - Tkinter
 - JSON

+ ## How to Run the Project

+1. Install Python on your computer.
+2. Download or clone this project.
+3. Open the project folder.

 ## Why I Built This Project
 I developed this project to improve my understanding of Python programming and learn how to create desktop applications using Tkinter.
 It also helped me practice file handling and organizing data in a simple way.